How Many Foreigners In Korea Are There? 2023 Updated Stats

 There have been a number of initiatives to encourage foreign women to marry Korean men, including financial incentives that started as early as the 1980s and still run today.
 These programmes help Korean men find wives, most of whom are middle-aged and live in rural areas where there is a significant gender imbalance.

 Of course, not all foreign spouses come through such arranged-marriage programmes, with many Koreans and foreigners meeting and falling in love in Korea or abroad.
-Despite the decline in foreign marriages during the COVID period, the number of international marriages has started to increase in 2022.
-However, the figures are still far lower than in 2019.
+Despite the decline in foreign marriages during COVID, the number of international marriages started to increase in 2022.

 International marriages made up 8.7% of all marriages in Korea in 2022 with a total of 16,700 international marriages recorded in 2022.
 Of that number, marriages with a Korean husband totalled 12,000 (up 33.6% from 2021) and marriages with a Korean wife totalled 4,700 (up 13.2% from 2021).